 To expedite the order of business, requests to present a resolution or proclamation at a Board meeting shall be approved by the Chair prior to placement on the agenda by the Clerk of the Board ii.
-Resolutions: A Board resolution is an administrative action taken by the iii.
-Proclamations: Proclamations are ceremonial documents issued by the Board that may formally recognize certain events, causes, groups or people.
-The goal of a proclamation is to recognize and celebrate the extraordinary achievements of Humboldt County residents and non-profit organizations, to honor occasions of importance and significance to Humboldt County citizens, and to increase public awareness of issues with the hope of improving the well-being of citizens in Humboldt County.
+Resolutions: A Board resolution is an administrative action taken by the Board.
+A resolution expresses the Board's policy; direct administrative or legal action; or to make a public statement from the Board.
+The Clerk of the Board will work with individual Supervisors and the County Administrative Office to ensure placement of resolutions on the agenda meet the intent of this Rule.